Bridging Control Variates and Regression Adjustment in A/B Testing: From Design-Based to Model-Based Frameworks: Extending to Model-based Framework

 Theorem \ref{supercom} establishes that within the model-based framework, $\widehat\delta_2$ and $\widehat\delta_3$ exhibit theoretically identical statistical power and outperform \(\widehat{\delta}_0\) and \(\widehat{\delta}_1\) under most practical conditions.
 Consistent with conclusions drawn under the design-based framework, $\widehat\delta_1$ still fails to guarantee superiority over $\widehat\delta_0$; instead, it may even yield counterproductive results.

-To conclude this section, Table \ref{comtable} presents the expressions for all $\delta$ estimators, their variance estimation formulas under both the finite and infinite population frameworks, and their guaranteed efficiency relative to the two-sample $t$-test.
+To conclude this section, Table \ref{comtable} presents the expressions for all $\delta$ estimators, their variance estimation formulas under both the design-based and model-based frameworks, and their guaranteed efficiency relative to the two-sample $t$-test.